obestwalter/epic-python-hello-world/README.md

 # Self referential Epic Hello World Creator

+To get right into the self referentiality: [here i a link to the page where this file is hosted](https://github.com/obestwalter/linpy3toolchain)
 * Writing a python script is easy
 * ... the rest not so much